Step-by-step: pamper evening

 Finalise what refreshments will be provided and who will be in

-in the ticket price, will require a TEN.
-Submit an application to
+included in the ticket price, will require a TEN.
+Submit an

-your local council at least 10 working days before your event.
+application to your local council at least 10 working days

-- Arrive early to set up and decorate your venue.
-When
+early to set up and decorate your venue.
+When stallholders and

-raffle or auction, encourage guests to buy tickets or place bids as
+encourage guests to buy tickets or place bids as they arrive, then

-they arrive, then announce the winners at the end of the
+announce the winners at the end of the event.

-- Have a post-event debrief with your team to discuss what worked
+post-event debrief with your team to discuss what worked well and

-well and what might need tweaking.
-Be sure to thank your therapists
+what might need tweaking.
+Be sure to thank your therapists and

-and stallholders for taking part, and ask for feedback.
-Give
+stallholders for taking part, and ask for feedback.
+Give details

-details about how much your event raised and how this has
+about how much your event raised and how this has contributed to

 Pamper night tips and advice